heroiclabs/nakama-defold/README.md

 nakama.session_refresh(client, session.refresh_token)
 ```

 It is recommended to store the auth token from the session and check at startup if it has expired.
 If the token has expired you must reauthenticate.
+If the token is about to expire it has to be refreshed.
 The expiry time of the token can be changed as a setting in the server.
 You can store the session using `session.store(session)` and later restored it using `session.restore()`:

 ```lua
 local nakama_session = require "nakama.session"